 This coverage draws attention to a significant issue, one we recently highlighted on our blog.

 Many patients do not talk to their doctors about costs of medical care prior to beginning treatment.
 These discussions are important to have early to prevent increased stress or financial strain on families who are already facing enormous challenges.

 Patients should also know that there are resources to help.
-Our Patient Central Associates can answer questions and provide pancreatic cancer patients and their families with information about financial, insurance and transportation resources to help ease this burden.
+Our PanCAN Patient Services Case Managers can answer questions and provide pancreatic cancer patients and their families with information about financial, insurance and transportation resources to help ease this burden.

-For more information about financial assistance programs, insurance and other pancreatic cancer information, contact Patient Central.
+For more information about financial assistance programs, insurance and other pancreatic cancer information, contact PanCAN Patient Services.